styled-components/styled-components/docs/tagged-template-literals.md

 Tagged Template Literals are a new feature in ES6 that lets you define _custom string interpolation_ rules, which is how we're able to create styled components.

-If you have no interpolations, they're the same.
+If you have no interpolations, they're very similar.
 This:

 ```js
 myFunction`some string here`